maxryan4/RISC-V-T7/README.md

 ## Table of Contents

 ### Processor

 #### Single Cycle

 - F1 Program
 - Program Counter & Instruction Memory
 - Control Unit
 - ALU
 - Data Memory

 #### Pipelining

 - Pipeline Programs For Pipelined CPUs

 #### Data Cache

 - Data Cache

 #### Others

 - Result Verification

 #### Top-Level

 - Top Level File

 ### Short Summary

 We finished two CPUs: a single circuit and a pipelined version, both designed purely in hardware.
-We also made a two set associative cache with write back.
-For extra credit, we additionally implemented PC dynamic branch prediction and we ran the programs on FPGA.
-This is the pipelined branch, to see the single cycle branch go to the single_cycle branch
+We also made a two way set associative cache with write back.
+For extra credit, we additionally implemented PC dynamic branch prediction and created a multiplication and division unit that uses multicycle division.
+This is the pipelined branch, to see the single cycle branch go to the single_cycle branch.

 ### Individual Statements:

 - [Personal Statement: Alexander Lewis](statements/Alex.md)
 - [Personal Statement: Ayuub Mohamud](statements/Ayuub.md)
 - [Personal Statement: Max Ryan](statements/Max.md)